Skip to main content

 Objectives

-This tutorial will guide you through using Capsule, the built-in multi-tenancy tool for your Managed Kubernetes cluster.
+This tutorial will guide you through using Capsule, the multi-tenancy tool integrated into your Managed Kubernetes cluster.
 By the end of this guide, you will know how to:

-- Apply security policies and quotas to your projects.
+• How security policies and quotas are applied to your projects.

 What is Capsule?

-Capsule is a Kubernetes controller that introduces the concept of Tenant to group multiple Namespaces.
-In Cloud Temple's Managed Kubernetes offering, Capsule is used to delegate the management of your own Namespaces to you, allowing full autonomy without requiring intervention from a cluster administrator.
+Capsule is a Kubernetes controller that introduces the concept of a Tenant to group multiple Namespaces.
+In Cloud Temple's Managed Kubernetes product, Capsule is used to delegate management of your own Namespaces to you, enabling full autonomy without requiring intervention from a cluster administrator.

-Upon cluster provisioning, the Cloud Temple teams have created a first Tenant for you and designated you as its Tenant Owner.
+Upon cluster delivery, the Cloud Temple teams created a first Tenant for you and designated you as the owner (Tenant Owner).

-By default, your first Tenant is named default, and the owning service account is defaultapp.
+By default, your first Tenant is named default and the owner service account is defaultapp.

-For more information about the project, you can visit the official Capsule website.
+To learn more about the project, you can visit the official Capsule website.

-As a Tenant Owner, you do not have the permissions to list the Tenant resource directly.
-The name of your Tenant is provided to you by the Cloud Temple teams during service delivery.
+As a Tenant Owner, you do not have permissions to list the Tenant resource directly.
+Your Tenant name is provided to you by the Cloud Temple teams during service delivery.

-If you have forgotten your Tenant name, you can retrieve it by inspecting the labels of the Namespaces you have access to.
-The following command lists all namespaces that are attached to a Capsule Tenant and displays their labels:
+If you have forgotten your Tenant name, you can find it by inspecting the labels of the Namespaces you have access to.
+The following command lists all namespaces attached to a Capsule tenant and displays their labels:

 kubectl get ns -l capsule.clastix.io/tenant --show-labels

-Look for the label capsule.clastix.io/tenant.
+Look for the capsule.clastix.io/tenant label.
 The value of this label is your Tenant name.
-You can then use this name to filter and display only the Namespaces belonging to your Tenant:
+You can then use this name to filter and view only the Namespaces of your Tenant:

-Once you know your tenant's name, for example "my-tenant"
+# Once you know your tenant name, for example "my-tenant"

 kubectl get ns -l capsule.clastix.io/tenant=my-tenant